 nutrition and temperature.

 An expert team within Hayashibara was formed to optimize the desired properties of the bacteria.
 Bacteria were proliferated in 100 or more flasks with various conditions including nutrition, temperature, and other parameters.
-Among the test samples, the bacteria with a less viscous nature were screened for enzyme production.
-After one year, bacteria with a smooth physical appearance was optimized for mass-production.
+Among the test samples, the bacteria with a less viscous nature were screened for the specific enzyme production.
+After one year, bacteria that did not create high viscosity was optimized for mass-production.

 The improved bacteria contributed to the successful production of isomaltodextrin in a large-scale production process of several hundred kilograms in 2007.
 The team was now very confident about the launch of isomaltodextrin.